Spiritual Life Insurance

 The company will ask, did you read your insurance policy for yourself?

-If we are offered the contract to read and chose not to so, we will suffer the consequences, sometimes to our financial ruin.
-If this is true of an insurance contract, how much more does the parallel apply to the Creator of the Universe and his relationship with us?
+(Stay with me) If we are offered the contract to read and chose not to so, we will suffer the consequences, sometimes to our financial ruin.
+If this is true of an insurance contract, how much more does the parallel apply to the Creator of the Universe and our relationship with Him?

 The story of Christianity claims that the Bible is God's "contract" with humanity.
-It was written by human hands, but reflects the communication between an eternal God and the mankind that God purposefully created.
+It was written by human hands, but reflects the communication between an eternal God and us humans that God purposefully created.

-Instead of the word contract, the Bible uses the term covenant to describe God's contract with the mankind he created.
+Instead of the word contract, the Bible uses the term covenant to describe God's contract with the humans he created.
 In ancient days a covenant was a binding agreement made between 2 parties.
-The Bible begins by tracing a covenant God made with the first humans--Adam and Eve, then with their descendents-- Noah, Abraham, Isaac, and Jacob, who was later renamed Israel by God.
+The Bible begins by tracing a covenant God made with the first humans--Adam and Eve, then with their descendants-- Noah, Abraham, Isaac, and Jacob, who was later renamed Israel by God.

-As you continue the biblical story God made a righteous covenant of Law with Jacob's offspring through Moses in the Old Testament, revealing the perfection of God and the need all mankind has for a Savior.
-Sin and disobedience in the heart of mankind is the fatal flaw that separates God from his creation.
-The Law of Moses was perfect but impossible for a fatally flawed humanity to follow and find peace with God.
+As you continue the biblical story God made a righteous covenant of Law with Jacob's offspring through Moses in the Old Testament, revealing the perfection of God and the need of all people for a Savior.
+Sin and disobedience in our heart is the fatal flaw that separates God from his creation.
+The Law of Moses was perfect but impossible for us fatally flawed humans to follow and find peace with God.
 A lasting forgiveness of sin was not possible and a better solution was needed.

 BLIND FAITH OR NOT?